 I went to school, I turned out sort of OK, and I kind of liked it (the fun parts, anyway).

 Children go to school and school is a necessary tool for learning, right?

 There was no reason to question whether my kids would go to school or not.

-As my daughter’s 5th birthday was approaching, I wasn’t so sure about school anymore.
+As my daughter’s 5th birthday was approaching, I wasn’t so sure anymore.
 It was almost annoying that I had to think so hard about something so simple.

 I had the option to do what everyone else did: send my 5-year-old to school.
 We have a pretty decent public school here and a number of excellent private school options.